 Migrating your data archive to the cloud can not only eliminate the need for on-premises management and storage of archive media, but it can also make your data far more accessible and searchable than traditional archive methods can.

 A basic archiving pipeline might look like the following diagram, employing different cloud services to examine, categorize, tag, and organize archives.
 From the cloud, you can create an archive management and retrieval tool to search for data by using various metadata criteria such as date, project, format, or resolution.
 You can also use the Machine Learning APIs to tag and categorize images and videos, storing the results in a cloud-based database such as BigQuery.

 Further topics to consider:

-- Automate the generation of thumbnails or proxies for content that resides on Cloud Storage Nearline or Cloud Storage Coldline tiers.
+- Automate the generation of thumbnails or proxies for content that resides on Cloud Storage Nearline, Cloud Storage Coldline, or Cloud Storage Archive tiers.
 Use these proxies within your media asset management system so that users can browse data while reading only the proxies, not the archived assets.

 - Consider using machine learning to categorize live-action content.
 Use the Cloud Vision to label textures and background plates, or the Video Intelligence API to help with the search and retrieval of reference footage.

 - You can also use AutoML Vision to create a custom vision model to recognize any asset, whether live action or rendered.